Portfolio Management

 The Finance Agency is granted access to the swap market for this reason by the Budget Act.
 Through supplementary swap transactions, the demand-driven issuance structure can thus be transformed into a maturity structure that is more appropriate for the Federal government from an interest cost and risk perspective.
 In this process, the interest rate risk profile of the existing debt portfolio is analysed as a whole in a first step, compared with the optimal interest cost and risk structure from the perspective of the Federal government.
 Then the deviations between the target and actual structure are eliminated as far as possible through swap transactions.
 The optimal portfolio structure thus results from taking into account the risk associated with the swap transaction and issuance.

-At the end of 2022, the gross volume of swap contracts concluded by the Federal government (= excluding netting effects) totalled € 333.2 bn.
-Over the course of the year, the portfolio of swap transactions decreased by the gross volume of € 24.6 bn.
+At the end of 2023, the gross volume of swap contracts concluded by the Federal Government (= excluding netting effects) amounted to a total of € 258.2 bn.
+This corresponds to a portfolio reduction of € 75 bn over the course of 2023.
 All payer and receiver positions (transactions paying or receiving a fixed interest rate) for money and capital market swaps were recorded.

 The Fixed Interest Periods of The Federal Government